Benefits of body donation

 - Mayo Clinic has a long history of research endeavors — many dependent on body donation — that lead to medical innovations.

 - Each whole-body donation is studied for six to 15 months, after which Mayo Clinic offers biocremation, a noncombustible cremation process.
-The remains may be returned to the donor family or interred in the Mayo vault at Oakwood Cemetery in Rochester, Minn.
+The remains may be returned to the donor family or interred in the Mayo vault at Oakwood Cemetery in Rochester, Minnesota.
 Families can request that the body be returned for traditional cremation or burial, at their expense.

 - Whole-body donation supports many educational opportunities, including teaching students, medical residents, physicians and other medical trainees.